lewiscowper/docs/content/onsite/server-configuration.md

 You can customize the server's configuration by changing the values in the `args` key in `/etc/npme/service.json`.

-After changing any of the values in `service.json` you will need to restart the npm Enterprise server by running:
+After changing any of the values in `service.json` you will need to restart the npm On-Site server by running:

 ```sh